-A node that is installed with the cxfs_client.sw.base software product; it does not run cluster administration daemons and is not capable of coordinating CXFS metadata.
+A node that is installed with the cxfs\client.sw.base software product; it does not run cluster administration daemons and is not capable of coordinating CXFS metadata.
 Any node can be client-only node.
-See also server-capable administration node client-side licensing
+See also server-capable administration node cluster